 If you are already a fan of this fruit, you now have a few more reasons to eat it.

-True, the famous Strawberries are also on this list.
+It's true, the famous Strawberries are also on this list.

 Not only is it a delicious fruit for many, it is also rich in Vitamin C.

-There are 32 Kcal for every 100g where 91% is water and 8% carbohydrates.
+There are 32 Kcal for every 100g of which 91% is water and 8% carbohydrates.

 Finally, we couldn't finish this list without including the famous Orange.